Membership problems in nilpotent groups: Reduction to bounded regular languages

-\paragraph{\thesubsubsection.i.
-There does not exist $x\in X$ such that $\pi(x)=\mathbf 0$ and $A(x)>0$.} $\,$
+\thesubsubsection.i. \emph{There does not exist $x\in X$ such that $\pi(x)=\mathbf 0$ and $A(x)>0$.}

 This is the difficult case.
-If $\hat g$ is far from the border of the cone, and $A(g)$ is far from its maximum (for a fixed value of $\hat g$), then we can found a word representing $g$ is a bounded sub-language of $\Lc$. \begin{lemma} There exist computable $K,m\ge 0$ such that, if $g\in R$ satisfies
+If $\hat g$ is far from the border of the cone, and $A(g)$ is far from its maximum (for a fixed value of $\hat g$), then there is enough leeway to find a word representing $g$ in a bounded sub-language of $\Lc$ which we are going to specify. \begin{lem} There exist computable $K,m\ge 0$ such that, if $g\in R$ satisfies

 then $g$ can be written as